Delete old items in a Push source

 Leading practice: Update the status of your Push source

-If you set your Push source to an active status before, and you have no further operations to perform as part of this content update, you should consider setting it back to the IDLE status after this operation has successfully returned (see Updating the status of a Push source).
+If you set your Push source to an active status before, and you have no further requests to perform as part of this content update, you should consider setting it back to the IDLE status (see Updating the status of a Push source).

 Sample request